 The use of GFRP and/or CFRP reinforcing bars in other locations will be considered on a case-by-case basis.

-Developmental Design Standards for 24 inch square piles and concrete sheet piles with CFRP strands are available and can be used following the Developmental Design Standards Usage Process.
+Design Standards for 12, 14, 18, 24 and 30 inch square piles as well as 54 and 60 inch cylinder piles with CFRP strands are available and can be used following SDG Table 3.5.1-1 requirements.
+Developmental Design Standards for Concrete Sheet Piles and Gravity Wall - Option C are available and can be used following the Developmental Design Standards Usage Process.
 CFRP strands may be used in other prestressed concrete piles when approved by the SSDE.

 These usage restrictions take into consideration the following items:

 See the following references for the application of FRP bars and strands for concrete reinforcement: